-‘National Inclusion Week is an annual campaign run by Inclusive Employers to raise awareness of the importance of inclusion in the workplace and the business benefits to having a diverse and included workforce.’
-This week is a great opportunity for Changing Faces to participate in the campaign for diversity in business, and work towards a society where people with disfigurements are able to reach their career potential.
+The week is a great opportunity for us to participate in the campaign for diversity in business, and work towards a society where people with disfigurements are able to reach their career potential.

-Not all of the experiences of the experiences we hear about are negative fortunately.
-There are many individuals who are successful, respected and valued in the workplace.
-For instance Theresa, who has shared her experiences with us –
+Fortunately, not all the experiences we hear about are negative.
+There are many individuals who are successful, respected and valued in the workplace, including Theresa, who has shared her experiences with us.

 You can make it clear in your equality statement that you go above and beyond the ‘protected characteristics’ specified in the legislation to ensure fair treatment of all candidates.
 Do not mention appearance in the job description or make stipulations like ‘must be well presented’.

 You can also make sure your website, company brochures, advertising and recruitment packs and other external and internal communications feature images of employees who have scars, marks or conditions